ustctug/modern-ustc-proposal/lib.typ

 //- abstract (content): abstract of your paper
 //- keywords (string[]): 3 keywords of your paper
 //- english-keywords (string[]): English translation of `keywords`
-//- publication-bibliography (string | none): the bibliography of your publications
+//- publication-bibliography (yaml | none): the bibliography of your publications
 //- signature (boolean): signature automatically
 //- research-project (string): your tutor's research project name
 //- secret-level (0 | 1 | 2 | 3): no secret | confidential | secret | top secret